nicolaspearson/android.boilerplate/README.md

 # README

-An opinionated Android starter project, it includes a login page, and various other pre-optimizations that I prefer using when developing an Android app, e.g. RxJava, Realm, etc.
+An opinionated Android starter project, it includes a login page, and various other pre-optimizations that I prefer using when developing an Android app, including offline support, e.g. RxJava, Realm, Retrofit, Crashlytics, Data-binding etc.

 ### How do I get set up?